rishiad/rishiad/README.md

 # Hi 👋, I'm Rishi
 I am self taught proggramer going to Adeliade Uni 2023.
-Right now I’m learning **Rust** and if you would like to collaborate on any projects I can reached via my discord.
+Right now I’m learning **Rust** and if you would like to collaborate on any projects I can be reached via my discord.
 DistanTraveller#3521

 # Languages and Tools